antonio24073/aapanel-updater/README.md

 ## Own image

 If do you want to make your own image, do these steps:
-- Rename and configure your `.env` file.
+- Rename and configura example files to `.env` and `commands.sh` file.
 - Change your image names and repositories in `docker-compose.yml` files

 ## Read this: